bmj-school/udacity_cloud_dev/p3-refactor-microservices/README.md

 ## CI/DC, Github & Code Quality

+---

-#### The project demonstrates an understanding of CI and Github.
+> The project demonstrates an understanding of CI and Github.
 All project code is stored in a GitHub repository and a link to the repository has been provided for reviewers.
 The student uses a CI tool to build the application.

+---

-#### The project has a proper documentation.
+>The project has a proper documentation.
 The README file includes introduction how to setup and deploy the project.
 It explains the main building blocks and has comments in the important files.

-The project use continuous deployments (CD)

-A CD tool is in place to deploy new version of the app automatically to production.
-The way is described and easy to follow.
+## feed-service

+## user-service

 Docker testing matrix: